Social commerce strategies: from browsing to buying on social media

 Inconsistent branding

-Your visual identity should be consistent across all platforms.
+Your visual identity must be consistent across all platforms.
 Different styles confuse customers and weaken brand recognition.

 Sales-focused content